From

 I've

-strained my eyes looking for that camouflaged intelligence
+strained my eyes looking for that camouflaged intelligence and

-and insight that Bush’s followers celebrate.
-I
+insight that Bush’s followers celebrate.
+I must be blind.

-must be blind.
 Some folks say Bush is a managerial wizard.
+I figure that if

-I figure that if your Dad is president of the world's
+your Dad is president of the world's only superpower and his

-a ride in the Big Game, you have to be a wizard of a
+rich friends prop you up for a ride in the Big Game, you have

-completely different kind to screw up.
+to be a wizard of a completely different kind to screw up.

 Wizardry

-aside, it’s with the spoken word that Bush’s
+aside, it’s with the spoken word that Bush’s true

-declared, “I'm the master of low expectations.”
-I
+the master of low expectations.”
+I couldn't

-couldn't agree more.
+agree more.

 In

-a parallel universe, Bush would earn his living repairing
+a parallel universe, Bush would earn his living repairing home

-home appliances.
-On this planet, however, he’s
+appliances.
+On this planet, however, he’s the leader of

-As 2003 comes to a close, it’s time to review the
+requires him to communicate verbally.
+As 2003 comes to a close,

-Commander-in-Chief's wordy wisdom.
+it’s time to review the Commander-in-Chief's wordy wisdom.

 “I

-mentioned early on that I recognize there are hurdles,
+mentioned early on that I recognize there are hurdles, and

-and we're going to achieve those hurdles,” Bush
+we're going to achieve those hurdles,” Bush

 said on January 22.